ace2884/3-2-needs/iot.md

 - **Dynamic Configuration:** Allows adding, removing, and updating components without restarting the system.
 - **Integration:** Supports integration with various IoT protocols and platforms.

-##  List out the standards of SCADA

-1. **Modbus:** Communication protocol for serial lines between devices.
-2. **DNP3:** Protocol for reliable communication in process automation systems.
-3. **IEC 60870:** Standards for telecontrol in electrical engineering and power systems.
-4. **IEC 61850:** Standard for communication networks in substations.
-5. **OPC UA:** Unified architecture for secure and reliable data exchange.

-##  Discuss Standards for M2M

-1. **ETSI M2M:** Provides a framework for interoperability and efficient M2M communication.
-2. **OneM2M:** Global standard for a common M2M service layer to ensure device interworking.
-3. **3GPP:** Defines LTE-M and NB-IoT for cellular M2M communication.
-4. **IEEE Standards:** Includes IEEE 802.15.4 for low-rate WPANs and IEEE 1901 for power line communication.
-5. **IETF CoAP:** Protocol for lightweight M2M communication over the internet.

 ##  List the Challenges of IoT Information Security